peteanyaduba/certified-blockchain-developer-hyperledger-fabric/working-of-blockchain.md

-## Detailed level Highledger Fabric Architecture
+## Detailed level Hyperledger Fabric Architecture
 ![HLF](img/hlf-application.png)
 1. When a user uses a blockchain application through the user interface, the request on the application does not go to the blockchain directly
 2. The application creates a future update proposal and submits a request for confirmation over the blockchain